oroinc/documentation/user_guide/channel_guide.rst

 * |BDelete| button will delete the Channel.

-.. important:: Once a Channel has been deleted ALL THE RELEVANT DATA WILL BE DELETED.
+.. caution:: Once a Channel has been deleted ALL THE RELEVANT DATA WILL BE DELETED.

 * |BEdit| button will open Edit page that is very similar to the page you used to Create a Channel (See `Create a Channel </user_guide/channel_guide.rst#creating-a-channel>`_ section), but details you have already defined will displayed

-.. important:: You cannot change Channel Type if data from the Channel has been uploaded into the system at least once
+.. caution:: You cannot change Channel Type if data from the Channel has been uploaded into the system at least once

 Editing Entities from a Channel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^